TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 Developing a custom ViewHelper
 ==============================

+..  deprecated:: Fluid v2.15 (TYPO3 v13.3 / TYPO3 12.4)
+    The traits
+    :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\Traits\CompileWithRenderStatic` and
+    :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\Traits\CompileWithContentArgumentAndRender`
+    are deprecated.
+See section :ref:`migration <fluid-custom-viewhelper-migration>`.

-This chapter will demonstrate how to write a custom Fluid ViewHelper in TYPO3.
+This chapter demonstrates how to write a custom Fluid ViewHelper in TYPO3.

 A "Gravatar" ViewHelper is created, which uses an email address as parameter and shows the picture from gravatar.com if it exists.